The Lady Pamela Hicks

 David was a chain smoker and following a stroke, he was diagnosed with lung cancer and died on 29th March 1998.
 Pamela was to comment after his death - "he was an absolute volcano to live with, but so life enhancing."
 She said - "I already miss his slamming of doors.
 David filled your sails with his enthusiasms.
 When I met him, I was visually blind, always with my nose in a book.
 He opened my eyes."
 At his own request, David's coffin lay in his garden pavilion prior to his funeral, which he arranged himself, spelling out the arrangements in a book that he made called “The Demise of David Hicks”.
 His coffin (which he designed himself) was made of sycamore and without any handles as they were apparently "frightfully common" and was carried to his final resting place on an ivy-covered trailer attached to his Range Rover.
 On his final journey, David was wearing a David Hicks pattern tie, and his pockets were stuffed with his obituaries and press clippings.

 In 2007, Pamela published her memoirs of her days in India with her father and the transition into independence in “India Remembered: A Personal Account of the Mountbattens During the Transfer of Power."
 In 2012, she published the second volume of her memoirs titled “Daughter of Empire: Life as a Mountbatten”, chronicling her childhood, more of her time in India, and her time as lady-in-waiting to Queen Elizabeth II (1926(1952- ).
-Pamela has from time to time given interviews about her parents and of course her Royal cousins and her first hand memories and insight was used as a major source of inspiration for the 2017 film "The Viceroy's House".
+Pamela has from time to time given interviews about her parents and her first hand memories and insight was used as a major source of inspiration for the 2017 film "The Viceroy's House".